 Entertainment, speeches and refreshments in a ceremony reminiscent of the 1917 event.
 Bring a lawn chair or blanket.
 Rain location is the Glenview Public Library.

 The fountain of metal and concrete was designed by the architecture firm Holabird & Roche.
 Sculptor

 Andrew O'Connor was commissioned by Edwin Jackman to create the fountain.
 Images of Native American faces run along the top of the pedestal, with animal images appearing on the length of the pillar.
 The bear at the top holds an iron bar in his mouth, from which two lamps hang.

 - With the horse and buggy still the principal means of travel in 1917, the lower portion was a large basin, or trough, for the watering of horses.
 A lion's head once poured water into the trough, which was later converted to a bird bath.

 - A smaller basin near the bottom, which no longer exists, served to water dogs and small animals.

-- A drinking spigot was low enough to serve both children and adults with drinking water.
+- Two spigots served both children and adults with drinking water.

 Edwin Stanton Jackman (1865-1927), who resided at 57 Overlook Drive, Golf, made his fortune through E. S. Jackman and Company, as the Chicago agent for Firth-Sterling Steel Company.
 He claimed to "have been selling steel to railroads since his 20th birthday," and celebrated his 50th birthday with a pamphlet that paid tribute "to American railroads and the men who run them."